ayoubelasryRoot/genetic_algorithm/README.md

 # Example
 ## Cost and Current Legos
-The <span style="color : yellow"> first row</span> represents the price of each type of lego and the <span style="color : green"> second row</span> represents the current total we have for each type of lego.For example, for the first lego we have 4 parts and the cost of each piece of the first lego is 8$
+The <span style="color : yellow"> first row</span> represents the price of each type of lego and the <span style="color : green"> second row</span> represents the current total we have for each type of lego.
+For example, for the first lego we have 4 parts and the cost of each piece of the first lego is 8$
 ![models and prices](images/legos_price.png)

 ## Models